clux/facemaulers/east/acropolis.md

 Books of forbidden knowledge?
 Got nothing worth doling out at this point though.
 Maybe skip if no time.

+TODO: some way to give players the Blessing of Kiaransalee?
+"Will you court death to receive my blessing?"
+> DC20 CON save, vs necro death?
+But then get necro resistance?.

 ### Basement
 Big ass sylinder that powers some things.
 Treadmill in the bottom with 200 zombies around a flywheel.
 Slave driver Revenant with L4D2 zombie tank watches over things.